-Bangladeshi police say Attendant Design has stormed a hideout close to Dhaka and killed the suspected planner of a cafe assault remaining month that left 22 humans dead Web Job Posting.
+Bangladeshi police say Attendant Design has stormed a hideout close to Dhaka and killed the suspected planner of a cafe assault remaining month, leaving 22 humans dead Web Job Posting.
 “Tamim Chowdhury is dead,” stated senior police officer Sanwar Hossain, referring to the Bangladeshi-Canadian suspected mastermind.
-3 other suspected militants had been killed by using police in the course of the raid.
+Three other suspected militants had been killed by using police during the raid.

 The cafe attack started on 1 July when the militants entered the Holey Artisan Bakery in Dhaka.
-They held hostages 12 hours earlier than police stormed the cafe, rescuing 13, killing six-shooters, and arresting others.
+They held hostages 12 hours before police stormed the cafe, rescuing 13, killing six-shooters, and arresting others.

 - Surprise over ‘elite’ Holey Cafe suspects